EMBRYOPSIDA Pirani & Prado

-Many Pinaceae tolerate burning: Fires open the forest canopy, so making conditions suitable for Pinus in particular, many species of which are adapted to fire-prone environments (Brodribb et al. 2012; see also Schwilk & Ackerley 2001; Keeley 2012).
-He et al. (2012; see also Bond & Midgley 2012) thought that in Pinus thick bark resistant to low intensity fires and also the shedding of dead lower branches that would tend to prevent crown fires evolved around (147-)126(-105) m.y.a.; this is stem Pinus age, so it assumes that evolution of these features occured as the genus split from the [Picea + Cathaya] clade.
-Very thick bark and serotinous cones were an ecological syndrome adapted to high intensity (crown) fires that appeared (96-)89(-80) m.y.a., the age of the crown group.
+Many Pinaceae tolerate burning.
+Fires open the forest canopy, so making conditions suitable for Pinus in particular, many species of which are adapted to fire-prone environments (Brodribb et al. 2012; see also Schwilk & Ackerley 2001; Keeley 2012; Pausas 2015).
+He et al. (2012; see also Bond & Midgley 2012) thought that in Pinus thick bark resistant to low intensity fires and the shedding of dead lower branches that would tend to prevent crown fires evolved around (147-)126(-105) m.y.a.; this is the age of stem Pinus, so it assumes that evolution of these features occured as the genus split from the [Picea + Cathaya] clade.
+Very thick bark and serotinous cones are an ecological syndrome adapted to high intensity (crown) fires, and this syndrome is dated to (96-)89(-80) m.y.a., the age of crown-group Pinus (He at al. 2012).
 Juveniles, with their long and very dense needles covering the growing point (the grass stage), can also tolerate burning.
-Interestingly, although Pinus, with lts long needles has relatively well-aerated and very flammable litter like that of many/most other gymnosperms, needles of many other Pinaceae are smaller and the litter is compact and so much less flammable (Cornwell et al. 2015).
+Interestingly, although Pinus with lts long needles has relatively well-aerated and very flammable litter like that of many/most other gymnosperms, needles of many other Pinaceae are smaller and the litter is compact and much less flammable (Cornwell et al. 2015).
 When the phylogeny of Pinaceae settles down, one can start thinking about the evolution of this set of traits - small needles, non-flammable litter is probably derived, but what about the situation in Pinus?
 Aside from the issue of fire, wood of Pinaceae, as in other conifers, is broken down mostly by brown rot fungi.
-These fungi cannot degrade lignin, but readily break down cellulose and hemicellulose, leaving behind brown, crumbly detritus that is very rich in lignin and resitant to decay (Boddy & Watkinson 1995).
+These fungi cannot degrade lignin, but readily break down cellulose and hemicellulose, leaving behind brown, crumbly detritus that is very rich in lignin and resistant to decay (Boddy & Watkinson 1995).

 For aging and the bristlecone pine, Pinus longaeva, see Munné-Bosch (2014 and references).